 1. Once starter is ready and ripe, you can start making your bread.

-6. Rest the dough in a heavy bowl or dish which you put a sprinkle of water on the surface.
-I use a lasagne dish.
+5. Now return it to the bowl with about a tablespoon of water so it doesn’t stick.
 Cover it with the damp tea towel for an hour, you are now beginning bulk fermentation.
 Rest it on the counter covered, but not in direct sunlight.

-8. If you’re ready to experiment, I highly recommend the lamination method in place of the first coil fold.
-This was a game changer for me, and it’s really fun.
+7. On the next hour, the next step is lamination.
+You can also do a stretch a fold instead, but lamination is a game changer and actually kind of fun.
 Dampen the counter top slightly and your hands.
 Put the dough onto the counter and stretch out to a rectangle, to the thinnest it will go without ripping it.
 Then you fold one side into the centre, repeat on the other side, then from the top and the bottom.
 Here’s a link to a video.
 This technique makes the dough instantly voluminous and can also be the step where you add extra ingredients, like chopped olives, seeds, and even cheese (save laminations for the last coil fold if you add cheese).

 9. This is the final shaping time.
 Get your second tea towel and sprinkle a little flour into the centre.
 Flip the dough so it’s seams side up.
-Gently stretch until it’s a square shape, fold over one half, pat it down gently.
+Gently stretch until it’s a square shape, fold over top right corner to the centre, then top left corner, then top half down to the bottom.
+Then pull in the corners. , pat it down gently.
 Fold the other side.
 If the dough is quite bulky, you can just roll it away from you.
 If you can get more surface tension still, pull a little of the dough from each side, starting from the top and cris crossing.
 Watch the NYTimes video tutorial link above, it will make sense.
 Don’t skip this second shaping, it adds even more volume to your loaf.